Skip to content

 • Player movement: prefetch and cache maintenance scale with active movement

-• Extreme local head density: only when many enabled heads are packed into one active area
+• Extreme local podium head density: only when many enabled heads are packed into one active podium pocket

 Multiplayer Server Budget

-Server stage Typical active pattern Prefetch + presence Spawn pipeline Total Civillis cost Tick budget used
+Server stage Typical active pattern Prefetch + Spawn ≈ total (≈ % of tick)

-All values are rounded estimates under the stated assumptions; total cost is the sum of the two component columns in each row.
+All values are rounded estimates under the stated assumptions.

 Observed upside in very large modpacks